-Line 2 - Enter total California depreciation for assets placed in service before January 1, 2012, taking into account differences in asset basis or differences in California and federal tax law.
+Line 2 - Enter total California depreciation for assets placed in service beginning before the 2020 taxable year, taking into account differences in asset basis or differences in California and federal tax law.

-Line 4 - Enter total California amortization for intangibles placed in service before January 1, 2012, taking into account any differences in asset basis or differences in California and federal tax law.
+Line 4 - Enter total California amortization for intangibles placed in service beginning before the 2020 taxable year, taking into account any differences in asset basis or differences in California and federal tax law.